 Metro Verdicts Monthly reports on a jury verdict in a five car rear end chain reaction car crash in Cecil County, Maryland.
 The case was not exactly an accident lawyer’s delight.
 Cecil County is a tough jurisdiction for personal injury cases because, historically, jury verdicts have been relatively low.
 Adding to the concern, there was a soft tissue/exacerbation of a previous injury which means there is no real objective evidence that the Plaintiff was injured in the car accident.

 The jury awarded $103,130 which is a pretty good verdict for a soft tissue/exacerbation of a prior disc injury case.
-It probably did not hurt that the Defendant Driver was driving a commercial vehicle which allowed the Plaintiff’s lawyer to point to a concrete company instead of just the driver.
-Moreover, the Defendant Driver was also driving a Ford F-350 which helps further the argument that Plaintiff suffered injuries in the accident.
+It probably did not hurt that the Defendant driver was driving a commercial vehicle, which allowed the Plaintiff’s lawyer to point to a concrete company instead of just the driver.
+Moreover, the Defendant driver was also driving a Ford F-350, which helps further the argument that Plaintiff suffered injuries in the accident.
 (I wish MVM would include how much property damage was in the accident.)

 Is this a good verdict?
 I think so.
-We don’t have all of the facts.
+We don’t have all the facts.
 We do know that the verdict actually came back closer to the way the defendants’ accident attorney viewed the case.
 The offer was $40,000; the demand was $300,000.